Marshrutka/mqtranslate-separate-comments/readme.txt

 == Changelog ==

+= 1.2.3 =
+Changed the tested up to version 4.1-beta2-30771

 = 1.2.2 =
 Tested with WordPress 3.9 and everything works fine.
-Note that the current version of mqTranslate(2.5.39) however breaks my test site with a fatal error.
+Note that the current version of qTranslate (2.5.39) however breaks my test site with a fatal error.

 = 1.2.1 =
 Changed the tested up to version to 3.5.1.
 Changed stable tag from trunk to tag number.